NREL/floris/docs/examples.md

 Load an input file that describes a wind farm with two turbines of different types and plot the wake profiles.

+### 23_visualize_layout.py
+Use the visualize_layout function to provide diagram visualization of a turbine layout within FLORIS

 ## Optimization